Did you know it is reported that 3.2 million Australians experience hay fever each year? Are you one of them?

 - Use a neti pot or saline nasal spray to rinse out your sinuses, at least twice a day.

 - If possible, invest in a good vacuum cleaner with a HEPA filter and vacuum frequently during the season.

 Take natural anti-histamines

 - Vitamin C – the most effective natural anti-histamine.
 However you need a medicinal dose of 500-2,000 mg, rather than just eating a piece of fruit.

 - Probiotics – these may reduce the frequency of seasonal allergies.
 If possible use a refrigerated capsule or powder.

 - Fresh nettle tea or freeze-dried nettles capsules – these can also reduce histamine levels.

 Decrease mucus during the allergy season

-When the pollens are around try to avoid eating wheat (flour) and dairy products as these foods may cause you to produce more mucus.
+When the pollen count increases, try to avoid eating wheat (flour) and dairy products as these foods may cause you to produce more mucus.
 Also, drinking elderflower tea (1 teaspoon of dried flowers per cup) three times can relieve sinus congestion.